Bayesian Social Deduction with Graph-Informed Language Models

 In human evaluations, we put three participants in a game with 3 agents.
 Two of the human participants constructed the Evil team, and the other human played alongside the agents in the Good team.
 We ran the experiments with both GRAIL agents and reasoning agents using GPT-o4-mini.

-Good teams with GRAIL win 67% of times against humans, while with reasoning agent they win only 27% of times
+Good teams with GRAIL win 67% of the time against humans, while with reasoning agent they win only 27% of times

-After each game, the participants were asked to rate the players (both agnets and other humans) based on two criteria:
+After each game, the participants were asked to rate the players (both agents and other humans) based on two criteria:

 • Q1: The player contributed to the success of the Good team in the game.

-• Q2: The player made halpful comments in the game
+• Q2: The player made helpful comments in the game

 The results show that the participants significantly preferred GRAIL to a reasoning agent.